RafLaf/webcam/README.md

     - Sometimes there is a bug with memory allocation.
 We are investigating it.
 For now if it happens, just reset the PYNQ.
     - In the PYNQ, always launch the scripts while beeing authentify as root
     - Somethimes PYNQ need to be reset between executions of the program in order to use the hdmi
-    - Path for the PYNQ specific arguments are often absolute
-    - the output of the onnx file is supposed to be "Output"
     - the current implementation of knn expect an even number of samples for every class
     - the class id must be sequentialy set (first the 0, then 1, ect...)
     - Should be at least enough elements to form queries + n_shots for the evaluation